lilithhtilil/lilithhtilil/README.md

 - 🤍 I’m interested in painting and gaming.
 - 🤍 I’m currently learning computer science (Doing CS50 course).
 - 🤍 I’m looking to collaborate on something cool.
-- 🤍 How to reach me: ig: yitt3n
 - 🤍 Fun fact: my favorite game is bloodborne

 <!---